stanford-futuredata/POP/cluster_scheduling/README.md

 (`scheduler.py`), implementations of performance-aware policies (`policies/`), `GavelIterator` as a Python module, and a communication stack between the scheduler and workers that uses [gRPC](https://grpc.io/) (`runtime/`).

-`scheduler/notebooks` contains parsing and plotting code to analyze experiment runs.

-### `workloads`
-Implementations of target workloads in PyTorch, including changes needed to integrate with the `GavelIterator`.

 ## Setup